- Chinese apple

 There is evidence from a few studies that pomegranate lowers cholesterol level.

 A few small-scale studies suggest that drinking pomegranate juice may reduce hypertension.
 More studies are needed to verify this effect.

 For Healthcare Professionals

-Pomegranate is a small fruit-bearing tree native to Asia but is cultivated in many parts of the world including the United States.
+Pomegranate is a small fruit-bearing tree native to Asia, but is also cultivated in many parts of the world including the United States.
 The fruit juice extracted from the arils of the seeds is used in drinks and as a dietary supplement.
 Several studies have shown that pomegranate has antioxidant and antiatherosclerotic properties which are attributed to the presence of multiple polyphenols such as tannins, flavonols, anthocyanins, and ellagic acid (1) (2).